-INSPECTING OFFICIAL: An individual or individuals appointed by the selectmen to oversee all aspects of road construction including drainage and stormwater management.
-The Inspecting Official shall possess such education and training that the selectmen deem necessary to perform all aspects of inspection.
+INSPECTING OFFICIAL: An individual or individuals appointed by the selectmen Select Board to oversee all aspects of road construction Required Improvements including road construction, drainage and stormwater management.
+The Inspecting Official shall possess such education and training that the selectmen Select Board deem necessary to perform all aspects of inspection.